Distillation is a process of filtering and purifying water, resulting in pure, pH-balanced h2o water. The process consists of the following:

 Have a large, clean container to collect rainwater.
 When the rain stops, cover the top and let it sit for 2 days to allow the minerals to settle.
 It can then be used for drinking.

 Is Distilled Water Safe to Drink Everyday?

-Distilled water is very safe in the short term, as it has had all of its impurities removed.
 It is water in its purest form.
+Distilled water is safe in the short term, as it has removed all of its impurities.
 Over the long term, however, there are some concerns with it.

-The problem is, it’s missing a lot of minerals found naturally in water sources, and it’s not clear the effect this will have on a person long term.
-So don’t rely on distilled water as your only water source unless you are also taking a mineral supplement as well.
+The problem is that it’s missing a lot of natural minerals in water sources, and it’s not clear what effect this will have in a person-term term.
+So don’t rely on distilled water as your only water source unless you also take a mineral supplement.